Community and utility efforts to replace lead service lines

-Tacoma Water informed its customers in May 2016 that it would replace the remaining 1,200 lead goosenecks**, connecting the water main to the service line, the service system within 5 years.
+Tacoma Water has a goalof eliminating all remaining 1,200 lead goosenecks**, connecting the water main to the service line, the service system within 5 years.
 The utility provides a static map of possible gooseneck locations for interested residents.

 Tucson Water has conducted LSL replacements and community outreach around lead in drinking water for decades but initiated a proactive approach, the Lead Public Health Goal 2019 Program, in 2016 with the goal of removing all LSLs in the system.
 The Lead Line Investigative team began the initiative by reviewing historical information and utility records to identify LSL locations.
 Replacements were first prioritized at facilities serving at-risk groups, including day cares, healthcare facilities, schools, and other public buildings.
 Tucson Water provides an interactive map on its website so users can view the location of parcels with known LSLs.
 Updates on the program's progress are provided on the utility's website.

 Two Rivers, Wisconsin